BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/indicators/INDICATORS_README.md

 ## Using Indicators
+The indicator handler uses dynamic dispatch, there was no noticeable runtime cost since looking up the correct type in a Vtable is negligible compared to running the actual indicator logic.

+Any object that implements the [Indicators](indicators_trait.rs) trait can be used as an indicator.

 It is easy to create and add indicators or custom candlestick types.
 Below we subscribe to an ATR indicator using Heikin Ashi candles.

 Indicators can also be set to keep a history, so you can call the last .index(0) objects without having to manually retain the history.